hepialidae/the-crown/README.md

 **Project Description**

 This is my Year 9 passion project.
 I wanted to make a game to apply my coding knowledge.
-This project uses Python (base library) and its Tkinter module for some UI elements - mostly to make it easier to play.
+This project uses Python (base library) and its Random module.
+There aren't any graphics yet, but we'll fix that soon. ;)

 **Game Description**